john-demello/python-data-viz-intro/README.md

 * [Exercise-2 Examination of Gaussian Functions and Fitting Spectra](http://nbviewer.ipython.org/urls/raw.github.com/imperialchem/python-data-viz-intro/master/exercises2/exercise_2.ipynb)

-The notebooks and related materials are available for download via the button on the right or through the following [link](https://github.com/imperialchem/python-data-viz-intro/archive/master.zip).
+The notebooks and related materials are available for download via the download zip button on the right or through the following [link](https://github.com/imperialchem/python-data-viz-intro/archive/master.zip).

 If you have feedback or suggestions for the course please email the [course coordinators](mailto:python@imperial.ac.uk)